bosch-io/iot-things-examples/historian/README.md

 Step by step:

 - Your (existing) IoT solution uses Bosch IoT Things to integrate it's devices
-- This Historian appication can run seperatly to your applications
+- This Historian application can run separately to your applications
 - For things that it is allowed to it subscribes to all changes on the different Features of the managed Things
 - All fetched changes are stored as a time series record in a MongoDB database
 - The Historian application can be used by your business solution to access or to display history data of individual Thing properties